 <App />, our root component, inside a

-<Provider> to make the store available to all components in the component tree, as we saw in Usage with React.
+<Provider> to make the store available to all components in the component tree, as we saw in "Redux Fundamentals" Part 5: UI and React.

 The key step in server side rendering is to render the initial HTML of our component before we send it to the client side.
 To do this, we use ReactDOMServer.renderToString().